deepakness/deepak-notes-hugo/content/posts/content-types.md

 I have collected a detailed list of types of content from [First Site Guide](https://firstsiteguide.com/types-of-content/) that you can create for your audience.

+You can also download the [PDF version of the list](/docs/content-types.pdf).

 - Ads
 - Articles
 - Audio posts